 I’ve watched the Deep Breath episode twice already and could stand to go round again.
 It’s less quippy, less dancey and jumpy, and now everyone talks at normal speed finally, raising our expectation that we will in future understand a lot more of what they’re saying.
 This latest incarnation feels mature.
 Though still holding basic kid-appeal, it has managed in a single bound to rise to the integrity of its heritage as one of the world’s great TV series.
 I applaud Moffat for having the guts to correct course.
 Bravo.
 Let’s hope it stays that way and doesn’t falter.

 Furthermore, whereas I used to dread every successive episode, convinced it couldn’t be worse than the last one, only to find it was, this week I can relax again.
-The second, Into the Dalek, in which the Doctor finds there is hatred in his soul, and which brought back his old nemeses for about the ten thousandth time, is another humdinger, a home run.
+The second, Into the Dalek, in which the Doctor finds there is hatred in his soul, and which brought back his old nemesis for about the ten thousandth time, is another humdinger, a home run.
 Beautifully crafted, scripted, and acted, impeccably shot and directed.
 Consuming, riveting.
-Oh god.
-I am in love again, I can feel it.
-I am besotted.
-The show I first watched at the age of seven, but which became delinquent and left me behind for a while, has finally come home.

-Okay, enough girly gushing.
+Okay, enough.
 If you want to read the original blog entry, it’s below, unchanged.
 Enjoy.

 I am not gloating.
 Honest.